-Not only is it plainly wrong, it is also damaging to the future of the profession.
-The argument is as silly as suggesting you should start practicing international tax structuring while skipping the bit about getting a finance and law degree.
+The argument of not learning b2b marketing in school is as silly as suggesting you should start practicing international tax structuring while skipping the bit about getting a finance and law degree.

-Worse, many of the marketing hot takes on social media aren’t that hot when you know Kotler wrote about them at least two decades ago.
-Or that currents trends are explained in data researched by the likes of Bryon Sharp, Les Binet, and others.
-Many marketers should read more.
+Worse, many of the marketing hot takes on social media aren’t that hot when many well-known authors wrote about them at least two decades ago.
+Or that currents trends are explained in data researched by the likes of Bryon Sharp or Les Binet.

-What we learn through practicing marketing is how humans respond to our positioning.
-To our messaging.
-Whether we have our channel mix right.
+What we learn through practicing marketing is how humans respond to our positioning and messaging.
 Marketing education cannot teach market-ing reality, and nor should it.
 It's not the point.

 Academic marketing research

 This attitude leads marketers to believe that there is little to no merit in reading the excellent marketing research released by academics every year.
-That this type of research is deemed unworthy and only read by those who don't do marketing is "dumbing down" the profession.
+The meme goes that that this type of research is created by and for those who don't do marketing.

 Thankfully, there's a lot of great marketing research generated every year.
 A shout-out to Thomas McKinlay and his newsletter Ariyh.
 That he has less than 10,000 subscribers and a few hundred LinkedIn followers speaks volumes.